datacommonsorg/website/tools/nl/analysis/log/dashboard.md

 These tables are then directly loaded into the dashboards above.

 Below are SQL snippets for recreating the setup.

+In case of enabling dashboards for new custom DCs, replace `datcom-website-prod` in the queries with the custom DC's GCP project.

+TODO: Script the last 3 queries with `bq query --schedule` as needed.

 ## Adding BT as an external BQ table